University of Kerala gets A++ ranking from NAAC | Education

 University of Kerala gets A++ ranking from NAAC

-University of Kerala here has secured the highest NAAC grading of A with a Cumulative Grade Point Average CGPA of 3.67, Minister for Higher Education R Bindu said on Tuesday.
-Bindu said the University of Kerala has secured the best grade at the all India level.
+University of Kerala here has secured the highest NAAC grading of A with a Cumulative Grade Point Average CGPA of 3.67, an achievement, which Kerala Chief Minister Pinarayi Vijayan on Tuesday termed as an inspiration to other universities and educational institutions in the state.Vijayan said the recognition received by the university was a giant leap for the educational sector in Kerala.

 - Country: